Abandoned & Little-Known Airfields:

 (courtesy of GALILEO, University of GA Libraries, Georgia Aerial Photography Collection, via Brian Rehwinkel).

-This airfield was built during WW2 as one of four satellite fields for Moody AAF (located only two miles northwest),
+This airfield was built during WW2 as one of 4 satellite fields for Moody AAF (located only 2 miles northwest),

 which was a training base for light bombers, and later acquired an advanced pilot training school.